 If you have more time, I would recommend you check out the Harushika Sake Brewery store.
 You can try various different kinds of sake, and even take the cup home as a souvenir.
 After that, make your way back to Osaka – we’re staying there the next day, and exploring some other popular city sights!

 Since Osaka is a pretty huge city, there’s no way you can cover all the popular sights in one day.
 But two just might be enough – this day we’re heading to the northern part of the town, which we didn’t get a chance to explore on day one.

 First thing’s first – head to Osaka’s most famous tourist attraction, the Osaka Castle.
 The famous building lies on a tiny island in the middle of the city, surrounded by a moat.
-The castle ground feature a gorgeous garden, with cherry blossoms, open-air theatres and manicured lawns.
-And there’s also a museum inside a castle, so feel free to tour it if you like.
+The castle ground features a gorgeous garden, with cherry blossoms, open-air theatres, and manicured lawns.
+And there’s also a museum inside the Osaka castle, so feel free to tour it if you like.

-Next is Kuchu Teien Observatory, for a breathtaking view of this part of the city.
+Next is Kuchu Teien Observatory, also known as the Umeda Sky Building, for a breathtaking view of this part of the city.
 The observation deck is pretty tall, and you will have a unique opportunity to enjoy the Osaka skyline.

 From there, I would suggest you hit Tenjinbashisuji Shopping Street.
 It is lined with more than 600 shops, and it is one of Japan’s longest shopping streets.
 If you wanted to buy any souvenirs but forgot, this is the absolute perfect place to make up for that.

 If you have it in you to visit another museum, I recommend stopping by Osaka Museum of Housing and Living.
 It is right at the beginning of this shopping street, and it’s a great opportunity to gain some insight into the past lives of the people of Osaka.
 The museum features recreations of older streets and buildings, and it is a really educational place.